Skip to main content Skip to navigation

 Throughout, this module examines a wide range of key themes - particularly focusing on the experiences of people often omitted from histories of modern Britain, how immigration has influenced Britain and what it means to be British, and why some migrants appear to be more welcome than others.
 Through engaging with a wide range of sources, we explore changing notions of race, levels of racism and discrimination, and acts of resistance – not just public, organised movements or ‘visible’ events, but also private and subtle acts that demonstrate opposition to racism and unequal power structures in Britain.
 As education is neither neutral nor apolitical, this module implements an anti-racist pedagogical approach focused on challenging dynamics of power and dominant ideologies that reinforce systems and cultures of racial inequality in the classroom and wider society.

-This module does not assume prior knowledge of the topic, and encourages students to engage with both the existing secondary literature and the wide range of sources available to conduct their own examination into this important and relevant aspect of modern Britain – including oral history interviews, songs, pamphlets, letters, police reports, government records, and other materials held by the Modern Records Centre.
+This module does not assume prior knowledge of the topic, and encourages students to engage with both the existing secondary literature and the wide range of sources available to conduct their own examination into this important and relevant aspect of modern Britain – including oral history interviews, songs, pamphlets, letters, police reports, government records, and other materials held by the Modern Records CentreLink opens in a new window.

 Learning Outcomes